 Below, you'll gain a crash course on the authentic, classic wonders of Sonoma County Wine Country.
 You'll also be introduced to some of the most popular, top-notch experiences and things to do in Wine Country.

 Already thinking about how to get here?
 Consider flying into the Charles M Schulz - Sonoma County Airport (STS) in Santa Rosa, where you can fly direct from Denver, Portland, Seattle, Los Angeles, Phoenix, San Diego, and more.

 Healdsburg: Sonoma County's Small Town Gem

 Downtown Bakery & Creamery has been a staple for savory breakfasts since the café opened in 1987.
-And it still shines strong as a favorite for sticky buns, croissants, pains au chocolat, home-made jam pockets, donut muffins, bran muffins, blueberry scones, and whole-wheat scones with currants and orange, or cheddar cheese and thyme.
+And it still shines strong as a favorite for sticky buns, croissants, pains au chocolat, homemade jam pockets, donut muffins, bran muffins, blueberry scones, and wholewheat scones like currants & orange and cheddar cheese & thyme.

 For larger appetites, the pancakes or breakfast pizzas are a treat, as is the Croque Madame with ham, cheese, ricotta, poached egg, and pickles.

 You’ll want to get a peek at Alexander Valley, which is one of the most beautiful spots — of many, many breathtaking places — in Sonoma County.
 Drive through Healdsburg north, and veer off into the Alexander Valley for a visit to Jordan Vineyard & Winery, and your 10 a.m., by-appointment library tasting.

 The estate has been legendary since the stone and stucco castle opened in 1972, specializing in exclusive food and wine pairings.
 The intimate tasting will give you an excellent overview of Cabernet Sauvignon and Chardonnay, in a guided, one-hour immersion accented by small bites.